AndersDeath/diary2/000-current.md

 # 25 März - Sontag - Berlin - 552 Tag der Einwanderung - Cold Rainy

 Sp, the day was nice.
+XU manager finally announced that our theam will be cut in 2 times.